ChinmayBagad/Expense_Tracker/README.md

     -   Click the 'Add' button to save the expense entry.
 3.  **View Summary**:

-    -   The summary dashboard will automatically update to show the total income, total expenses, and remaining balance.
+    -   The summary dashboard will automatically update to show the total income and total expenses.

 ## Contributing

 Contributions are welcome!
 If you have any suggestions, bug reports, or improvements, feel free to open an issue or submit a pull request.
 Please make sure to follow the standard GitHub contribution guidelines.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for more details.

 ## Contact